Prasenjit-3433/BetterReads/README.md

-# Better Reads: A Highly Scalable Book Tracking Application
+# 📰Better Reads: A Highly Scalable Book Tracking Application

 **Better Reads** is a full-stack application inspired by GoodReads, built with a focus on scalability and high performance.
 The primary objective is to create an application that can handle and serve a vast catalog of every book ever published in the world, allowing users to browse, track their reading progress, and rate books efficiently, even with millions of data records.

-## Key Features
+## 💎Key Features

 * **Comprehensive Book Catalog**: Store and serve information on every book ever published globally.
 * **Book Tracking**: Users can mark books as read, currently reading, and rate them on a 5-star scale.